pranzalkhadka/Vision-Language-Models-Paper-Implementations/README.md

 Overview

-    CLIP: A foundational model developed by OpenAI for connecting images and text trained on large amount of image-text pairs.
+1. CLIP:- A foundational model developed by OpenAI for connecting images and text trained on large amount of image-text pairs.
 It can recognize various objects based on natural language prompts.

-    CLIPSeg: An adaptation of CLIP for segmentation tasks enabling pixel level segmentation based on text prompts.
+2. CLIPSeg:- An adaptation of CLIP for segmentation tasks enabling pixel level segmentation based on text prompts.

 Approach

-    CLIP:
+1. CLIP:
-        Pre-trained ResNet18 as Image Encoder and DistilBert as Text Encoder
+        Pre-trained Vision Transformer as Image Encoder and DistilBert as Text Encoder

-        Trained on CIFAR-10 dataset for zero shot classification task

-    CLIPSeg:
+2. CLIPSeg:
         Custom Decoder on top of pre-trained CLIP

-        Trained on Refcoco dataset for Referring Image segmentation task